Business Acquisition Financing In Canada

 THE BUSINESS ACQUISITION PROCESS IN CANADA

-The steps in that process include sourcing the right business to buy relative to your experience and the amount of personal capital available - Assessing the true value of the target company is key and knowing how to conduct the appropriate level of due diligence to ensure key areas are in order is important.
+The steps in that process include sourcing the right business to buy relative to your experience and the amount of personal capital available.
+Assessing the true value of the target company is key, and it is important to know how to conduct the appropriate level of due diligence to ensure key areas are in order.

-Buyers of a business have the ability to get assistance from their accountant, lawyer, financial advisor, etc - The need to secure the proper level of financing within the timeframes of the transaction is key - Planning post-acquisition strategy is also important - as well as determining the role of the seller in post transaction efforts.
+Business buyers can seek assistance from their accountant, lawyer, financial advisor, etc. Securing the proper financing level within the transaction's timeframes is key.
+Planning a post-acquisition strategy is also important, as is determining the role of the seller in post-transaction efforts.

 HOW TO VALUE YOUR BUSINESS PURCHASE - SOME VALUATION METHODS TO CONSIDER

-Assessing a business's value and the right purchase price can be achieved via a variety of methods - as the purchaser of a business you want to ensure a sufficient return on capital so understanding and valuing the prospects of a business is key to your efforts in the business purchase.
+Assessing a business's value and determining the right purchase price can be achieved via various methods.
+As the purchaser of a business, you want to ensure a sufficient return on capital, so understanding and valuing a business's prospects is key to your efforts in the business purchase.

-It certainly is an acceptable strategy to hire a company that provides business valuations in order to provide a professional assessment of value to your lender/lenders - Their process is thorough and helps ensure a sound takeover strategy and justification.
+It is acceptable to hire a company that provides business valuations to provide a professional value assessment to your lender/lenders.
+Their process is thorough and helps ensure a sound takeover strategy and justification.
 Public companies often use a price/sales ratio as a valuation metric.

-Other areas to consider are the value and replacement value of key tangible assets such as fixed assets, inventories, commercial real estate if applicable, etc. Using a historical look at profits that may have fluctuated over the years is another valuable metric, That will help to understand the true growth potential of the business in the industry it operates in.
+Other areas to consider are the value and replacement value of key tangible assets such as fixed assets, inventories, commercial real estate, if applicable, etc.

-Firms that have contracts or recurring revenue streams are more valuable - and the buyer of a business will see areas to improve on in profit generation.
-In some cases, buyers will find them in the unfortunate place of competing bids so determining maximum value and financing ability is key relative to projected returns.
+Firms with contracts or recurring revenue streams are more valuable, and the buyer of a business will see areas for improvement in profit generation.
+In some cases, buyers will find themselves in the unfortunate position of competing bids, so determining maximum value and financing ability is key relative to projected returns.

-One final issue is share purchase vs asset purchase consideration in business takeovers.
+One final issue is the consideration of share purchase vs asset purchase in business takeovers.

 THE DUE DILIGENCE PROCESS